mkounkel/SEDFit/README.md

 Optional keywords:<br>
 - grid_type: Which theoretical SEDs should be used for fitting.
 Options: 'kurucz' (default, Kurucz 1992), 'coelho' (Coelho 2014)<br>
+- use_gaia_params: Whether Gaia astrometry should be downloaded to estimate distances, true by default, boolean<br>
-- use_gaia: Whether Gaia XP spectrum should be used or not, true by default, boolean<br>
+- use_gaia_xp: Whether Gaia XP spectrum should be used or not, true by default, boolean<br>
+- gaia_params: FITS filename where Gaia astrometry is/should be saved, uses coordinates as default, string<br>
 - flux_filename: FITS filename where photometry is/should be saved, uses coordinates as default, string<br>
 - gaia_filename: FITS filename where Gaia spectrum is/should be saved, uses coordinates as default, string<br>
 - download_flux: Whether flux should be (re-)downloaded.
 False by default if flux_filename file already exists, boolean<br>
-- download_gaia: Whether Gaia spectrum should be (re-)downloaded.
+- download_gaia: Whether Gaia XP spectrum should be (re-)downloaded.
 False by default if gaia_filename file already exists, boolean<br>
 - gaia: Whether Gaia fluxes (G, BP, RP) should be downloaded, True by default, boolean<br>
 - sdss: Whether SDSS fluxes (u,g,r,i,z) should be downloaded, True by default, boolean<br>
 - panstarrs: Whether PanSTARRS fluxes (g,r,i,z,y) should be downloaded, True by default, boolean<br>